 Outpatients (including paediatrics) and diagnostics; X ray, ultrasound, and MRI scans

 Orthopaedics (Rowley Bristow unit)

 Neonatal intensive care unit which provides care for acutely ill babies

 X ray, ultrasound, CT scans, endoscopy (using cameras to look inside the body) and MRI scans

 Pathology services (provided through the Surrey and Berkshire Pathology Service)

-We run many specialist clinics in the community - for example at Woking, Weybridge, Walton and Cobham Community Hospitals, at the Heart of Hounslow Centre for Health, Teddington Memorial Hospital and others – providing more accessible care, closer to where our patients live.
-We also run the Bradley Unit (providing neuro-rehabilitation) at Woking Community Hospital, the Early Supported Discharge Teams (for stroke) based at Ashford and Milford hospitals (providing services across much of West Surrey), community physiotherapy services from Woking and Weybridge hospitals and a number of specialist MS and Parkinson’s nursing services.
+We run a wide range of specialist clinics in the community.
+These include Cobham Community Hospital, West Byfleet Health Centre, the Heart of Hounslow Centre for Health, Teddington Memorial Hospital and others – providing more accessible care, closer to where our patients live.
+We also have Early Supported Discharge Teams (for stroke) based at Ashford and Milford hospitals (providing services across much of West Surrey).
+Dermatology services are provided from Royal Surrey County Hospital, Haslemere Hospital and Cranleigh Health Centre.

 Over the last year we have: